-Chiropractic for degenerative disc disease is one of the very common reasons for spinal adjustments to be used.
+Chiropractic for degenerative disc disease is commonly used, but is it necessary?
+Chiropractic treatment for degenerative disc disease is one of the very common reasons for spinal adjustments to be used.
 DDD is a chiropractor’s best friend, since it is virtually universal in the spine and can always be there as a source of blame for any otherwise idiopathic back pain concern.

 I strongly warn patients to reconsider the validity of diagnostic theory when their severe unresponsive chronic pain has been linked exclusively to a typical disc desiccation process.
 In the majority of cases, this diagnosis may turn out to be incorrect.

 Remember that DDD is normal and universal in the spine and is especially seen in the lower back and neck.

 Degenerative disc disease is not a disease at all.
 It is a condition which affects all of us, mostly in the cervical and lumbar spinal regions, due to simple aging and physical activity.
 These spinal levels are exposed to constant bending and flexing and the discs tend to wear heavily, leading to a loss of size, height and mass and a general dehydration of the disc structure.

 It should also be crystal clear that DDD affects almost all of us.
 It is normal, expected and universal, especially at L4/L5 and L5/S1.
 If a doctor tries to tell you that DDD is anything but normal, it may be an early indication of problems to come.

 In most circumstances, blaming pain on DDD is like saying that your gray hair is sourcing your chronic back pain.
 It is illogical.

 Disc degeneration continues throughout life, but the majority of diagnoses related to DDD take place between the ages of 26 and 58.
 These years are certainly not when the degeneration reaches its worst, but these are the ages of responsibility for most people.